Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Reconciling the two approaches

 Ramakrishnan \cite{rama} introduced the notion of a `modular' complex - a subcomplex of the complex that defines motivic cohomology (or higher Chow groups) of a Shimura variety.
 This is the subcomplex defined by Shimura subvarieties, boundary components, Hecke translates of all of these and the relations between them.
 He constructs elements in this modular complex.
 In fact all known examples of non-trivial elements of the motivic cohomology of Shimura varieties lie in this complex.

-Analogously, in Kuga fibre varieties over a Shimura variety, one can consider the subcomplex generated by modular subvarieties and special cycles over them, like the $CM$ cycles.
+Analogously, in Kuga fibre varieties over a Shimura variety, one can consider the subcomplex generated by modular subvarieties and special cycles over them, like the CM cycles.
 The conjecture suggests that there should be a corresponding sequence of modular forms and that the regulators of these cycles can be computed in terms of Borcherds lifts of modular forms.
 In particular, the regulator of the cycles constructed by \cite{rama} should be given by Borcherds lifts.
+Recently \cite{ma2026} has made some progress on such results.

-\subsection{Generalizations}
+\section{Generalizations}

 In this paper we considered the case of elements in the group $H^3_{\M}(E_1 \times E_2,\Q(2))$.
-There are several directions one can generalize this construction.
-The construction is done in the Kummer of the product of elliptic curves.
+There are several directions one can generalize this.
+Our construction is done in the Kummer K3 surface of the product of elliptic curves.
 One way is to consider more general $K3$ surfaces.